 3. If you’re tracking menstrual cycle patterns, you can also use variations in body temperature to understand which phase of the menstrual cycle you’re in.
 Specifics will be covered in more detail in the section at the bottom of this article, but the primary benefit here is rooted in awareness.

-Oura is not meant for fertility tracking, but understanding where you are in your cycle can have major lifestyle benefits, as each phase is associated with different hormonal changes.
-Knowing how one’s body may feel or respond at certain times of the month is an empowerment tool for all individuals who currently undergo menstruation, so they can act accordingly based on their personal needs.
+Understanding where you are in your cycle can have major lifestyle benefits, as each phase is associated with different hormonal changes.
+Knowing how one's body may feel or respond at certain times of the month is an empowerment tool for all individuals who currently undergo menstruation, so they can act accordingly based on their personal needs.

 Keep in mind: